Program

 Although some of our monitors obtain a set of equipment for themselves, equipment is available for loan from Plants of Concern and many of our partner agencies.
 Equipment used includes measuring tapes, compasses, and stake flags.
 Populations are often in areas that are best accessed by car, though in some cases public transportation or a bicycle can be used to access populations.

-What is the training like and when is it offered?
+What is the training process like?

 We offer online training through a series of six video modules that you can view at any time.
 All modules together take approximately 45 minutes to watch.
 Short quizzes (less than 5 min each) separate each module.
-We encourage interested participants to take the online training in early spring and sign up for a group field event (foray) to find out what rare plant monitoring is all about.
-Once your're ready to monitor, staff will assign you to a site and species.
+Once a volunteer has completed online training, we encourage them to attend one of our group field events (forays) to get practice with our protocol alongside Plants of Concern staff and other seasoned volunteers.
+Forays occur 1-2 times a month, but in-person training can be coordinated outside of those events on a case-by-case basis.

 What kind of time commitment will I need to make?